 but the Freeholders and Copyholders, with the Earl of Newcastle at their head,

-broke clown the enclosures and turned in their cattle as before.
+broke down the enclosures and turned in their cattle as before.

 Action was then taken in the duchy court against the Earl of Newcastle and